Analysis of a finite element method for PDEs in evolving domains with topological changes: Stabilization form

 \section{Stabilization form}

 \ \\ The computational domain (in time step $n$) is formed by the triangulation $\Td{n}$, cf.~\eqref{def5}.
 The stabilization is defined on a corresponding boundary strip, defined as:

 The boundary strip includes elements intersected by the boundary of $\Omega^n$, but possibly also some elements that are completely inside or outside of $\Om{n}{}$.
-We define the set of facets between elements in $\Td{n}$ and $\TS{n}$:
+We define the set of facets in $\Td{n}$ and $\TS{n}$:

 For $F \in \Fh^n$ let $\omega_F$ be the facet patch, i.e. $\omega_F = T_1 \cup T_2$ for $T_1$ and $T_2$ as in the definition \eqref{e:deffhk}.
 We define for $u,v \in V_h^n$